 Several Unsullied soldiers are murdered by the Sons of the Harpy.
 When Daenerys Targaryen disappears on Drogons back, her new husband Hizdahr zo Loraq attempts to gain control of the Unsullied but they refuse to obey him.
 Ser Barristan Selmy however was able to convince them to follow him if the Yunkai should attack Meereen.

 Under Daenerys Targaryen

 |“||They are the lockstep legions of Old Ghis come again, absolutely obedient, absolutely loyal, and utterly without fear.||”|

 |“||That dragon queen’s got the real item, the kind that don’t break and run when you fart in their general direction.||”|

 |“||Man to man, the Unsullied are no better or worse than any other spearmen.
 It's their discipline that makes them dangerous, but if they cannot form up into a spear wall…||”|

 Real life Influence

-Additional influence may have derived from the soldiers of antiquity, Greek hoplites and Roman legionaries.
-The Unsullied are well equipped with spears, shortswords and shields, and are highly disciplined, drilled and trained, just like a Roman legionary.
-We are also told that the Unsullied build field fortifications or entrenchments while on the march, an attribute which the Roman army also had a passion for.
+Influences may have derived from the soldiers of antiquity: Greek hoplites and Roman legionaries.
+The Unsullied are well equipped with spears, shortswords and shields, and are highly disciplined, drilled and trained, just like a Roman legionary, but they are strongest in their phalanx formation with their spears and shields as well, just like the Greek Hoplites.
+We are further told that the Unsullied build field fortifications or entrenchments while on the march, an attribute which the Roman army also had a passion for.

 The Battle of Qohor bears a few similarities to the famous Battle of Thermopylae during the Greco-Persian War.